xeokit/xeopy/README.md

 xeopy is a library which allows to create Xeokit scenes using Python.

+xeopy is fully written in Python.

 It is currently a proof-of-concept prototype.

+Xeokit itself is a web programming toolkit for AEC graphics.
+Find more here: https://xeokit.io/

 ## Features